 He was a freelance illustrator for 20-plus years and holds a BFA in advertising design from the University of Wisconsin-Eau Claire.

-Karen Hickerson was raised in Littleton, Colorado and moved to Durango in 1988 to attend Fort Lewis College where she earned degrees in Elementary Education and Environmental Sociology.
+Karen Hickerson was raised in Littleton, Colorado and moved to Durango in 1988 to attend Fort Lewis College where she earned degrees in Elementary Education and Environmental Sociology with a minor in Biology.
 In addition to Bear Smart Durango, Karen is a teacher with the Durango School District in the Shared School program.

 She has been a ski instructor at Purgatory and a raft guide on the Animas River.
 Karen has a passion for educating children about nature and has worked as a naturalist, facilitator and volunteer for Durango Nature Studies, Project Learning Tree, Project WILD, Project Flying WILD, Colorado Parks and Wildlife Museum and San Juan Mountain Association.

 Karen spends her free time with her husband and two boys on the river, in the mountains, or gardening at home.
 She also enjoys teaching and practicing primitive skills and tracking.